Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

-It should be emphasized that any acyclic graph can be decomposed into a set of disjoint trees or disjoint anti-trees, namely, there always exist a disjoint tree/anti-tree covering all the edges of an acyclic graph, and such covering is not unique.
+It should be emphasized that there always exists a set of disjoint trees/anti-trees covering all the edges of an acyclic graph, and the covering is not unique.
+This above statement can be proved directly following \cite{cheng2019allocation}.
 Based on that, we present a new identifiability condition for acyclic networks as follows.

 \begin{theorem} [Tree/Anti-Tree Covering] Consider a network model set $\mathcal{M}$ associating with an acyclic graph $\mathcal{G}$ with $\mathcal{V} = \mathcal{R} \cup \mathcal{C}$.
 Then, $\mathcal{M}$ is generically identifiable if either of the following two conditions holds: \begin{enumerate} \item $\mathcal{G}$ can be decomposed into a set of disjoint trees, and for each tree, its root is excited and all the leaves are measured.